 Back to the table

-Later, we return to the goal of eating our way through more of San Fran’s great restaurants.
-And with somewhere between 4,000 to 5,000 restaurants, there’s no lack of choice.
+Later, we return to the goal of eating our way through more great restaurants in San Francisco.

 Coqueta is also much-hyped.